 Low-emission certifications

-UL GREENGUARD Gold addresses chemical emissions from the finished product and uses tighter limits for sensitive environments.
-CertiPUR-US applies to the flexible polyurethane foam component and sets standards for certain chemicals and VOC emissions.
-OEKO-TEX STANDARD 100 focuses on harmful-substance testing for textiles and components in direct skin contact.
-These marks are useful for odor and irritant concerns, but they are not direct proof of dust-mite control.
+GREENGUARD Gold addresses low chemical emissions from the finished product.
+CertiPUR-US applies to flexible polyurethane foam and screens for certain substances while setting a low-VOC standard.
+OEKO-TEX STANDARD 100 focuses on harmful-substance testing for textiles and components that touch the skin.
+These labels are helpful for odor or emissions concerns, but they do not directly prove dust-mite control.

 Organic and material traceability certifications

-GOTS and GOLS help verify organic textiles and organically grown natural rubber latex within defined supply chains.
-They are useful if material sourcing matters to you, but they do not by themselves prove that a mattress blocks allergens or improves allergy symptoms.
-They are best understood as transparency tools, not complete allergy solutions.
+GOTS and GOLS help verify organic textile and organic latex supply chains.
+They are useful for sourcing transparency, but they do not by themselves prove that a mattress blocks allergens or reduces symptoms.

 How to Make Your Bedroom Allergy-Friendly